09:45 AM – 12:00 PM

 • Identify the eight-factor difference that sets great leaders apart from marginal managers.

 • Understand the steps required to build a powerful talent development program to build your leadership corps for today and the future.

-our best.
+Coaches are your external eyes and ears, providing a more accurate picture of reality that we all need to be our best.
 Every organization-particularly those facing unprecedented change and challenges-will profoundly benefit from establishing an effective coaching culture and enhancing the coachability of its members.
 Awareness of the power of coaching has increased significantly in recent years, as demonstrated by world-class surgeon and writer Atul Gawande's recent TED Talk, "Want to Get Great at Something?
 Get a Coach."
 This lively, interactive session will expose you to eye-opening and fun activities to measure your own coachability, along with vital information to support your efforts to transform ordinary organizations into true learning organizations through coaching.
 You will also gain greater clarity on the personal and organizational barriers to coaching, learn the hallmarks of an effective coaching operation, and become inspired by implementable ideas that will empower you to benefit from the business and interpersonal results of professional coaching.
 Join us for a rousing, informative discussion on this powerful business effectiveness approach!